 Obedience training is essential, as is socialization from an early age.
 If you plan to crate train, you’ll want to find a medium-sized dog crate that allows you to train your pup while you are away.
 Frenchies are known for having separation anxiety, so keep that in mind, as you may need to purchase a secure dog crate that alleviates anxiety.

 Just like other breeds with upturned noses, Frenchies are disproportionately affected by numerous health problems.
 Some of the most notable are related to their breathing.
 Their compressed nasal passages may make breathing difficult, and doubly so in hot weather.
+Due to their many health concerns, we recommend looking into pet insurance for your French Bulldog.

 French Bulldogs are also poor flyers, as the decompression of high flight may hit them more severely.
 Several airlines have banned the breed from flying for this reason.
 If there is no other choice, special care and attention must be taken to ensure that a Frenchie can survive a flight.